 rpm -Uvh path-to-new-RPM/vmware-alp-version_number-build_number.x86_64.rpm

-- If the version of VMware Cloud Director that you run supports NSX-T, add the Organization vCD Gateway: View right to the App-Launchpad-Service role.
+- Add the Organization vDC Gateway: View right to the App-Launchpad-Service role.

 - Log in to the VMware Cloud Director Service Provider Portal as a system administrator.

 - Select the App-Launchpad-Service role and click Edit.

 - Navigate to Networking > Gateway and select View Gateway.

 - To update the App Launchpad user interface, run the